 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-Is There Job Demand for Dietitians and Nutritionists?
+Is There Going to be Demand for Dietitians and Nutritionists?

-There were about 68,000 jobs for Dietitian or Nutritionist in 2016 (in the United States).
+In the United States, there were 68,000 jobs for Dietitian or Nutritionist in 2016.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Dietitian or Nutritionist by 2026.
-Due to new job openings and attrition, there will be an average of 5,400 job openings in this field each year.
+There will be an estimated 5,400 positions for Dietitian or Nutritionist per year.

 The states with the most job growth for Dietitian or Nutritionist are Colorado, Arizona, and Utah.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.

 Dietitians and Nutritionists make between $38,460 and $84,610 a year.